 Over the years, Tallaght Photographic Society has been involved in many competitions and exhibitions in an effort to promote photography in the local area.
 To this end, we have held exhibitions in public libraries and local council buildings.
 The TPS is also proud to host the Tallaght Photographic Society International Salon of Photographic Art.
 Now in its 24th year, this photographic competition is open to photographers from all over the world and is the largest and most successful photographic competition of its kind in the country.
 In 2013 this Salon received up to 7,000 entries from over 60 countries worldwide.

-Unfortunately, as a result of vandalism, the Society’s premises was destroyed in a fire in 2009, but undeterred, the TPS now continue to meet each Tuesday at the Maldron Hotel in Tallaght.
+Unfortunately, as a result of vandalism, the Society’s premises was destroyed in a fire in 2009, but undeterred, the TPS now continue to meet each Tuesday at Firhouse Community and Leisure Centre (FCLC) in Firhouse (moved since January 2023, previously met in the Maldron Hotel, Tallaght).

 The aim of the Tallaght Photographic Society is to promote photography, locally, nationally and internationally by developing the photographic skills of our members.
 Through our weekly meetings and encouraging our members to participate in club and national competitions to make the Tallaght Photographic Society one of Ireland’s most progressive and creative camera clubs.

-The Society meets each Tuesday from 8pm at the Maldron Hotel.
+The Society meets each Tuesday from 8pm at the each week.
 Activities include sharing members’ images and the photography of special guest speakers from other camera clubs.
-We hold monthly competitions, practical evenings on various types of photography and regular outings to places of photographic interest.
-We are also looking at introducing a beginners’ photography course for our novice members.
+We hold monthly competitions, practical evenings on various types of photography and outings to places of photographic interest.
 Everybody is very welcome and our members include beginners to photography and more experienced and advanced photographers.